What is Philanthropy Week?

 What's in it for the class?

-To heat things up, the class with the Highest Giving Participation Rate by June 30, 2014 will be presented with the Spirit Rock Award during Homecoming Weekend 2014.
+To heat things up, the class with the Highest Giving Participation Rate by June 30, 2015 will be presented with the Spirit Rock Award located in the Alumni Conference Room in the Kellogg Center.
 Be the next class listed on the Spirit Rock Award!

 Interested in helping your class?
 Become a class agent !